Open ended intelligence

 This isn’t about solving a single benchmark or reaching a single target loss.
 It’s about building processes that never finish and that continually create novelty, complexity, and surprise.
 That’s what life itself appears to be building.

-These approaches move away from a single-point optimization worldview toward something more like evolution: messy, self-propagating, self-diversifying, and driven by the twin imperatives of persistence and exploration.
+These approaches move away from a single-point optimisation worldview toward something more like evolution: messy, self-propagating, self-diversifying, and driven by the imperatives of persistence and exploration.

 Abramsky, Banzhaf, Caves, et al. 2025.
 Open Questions about Time and Self-Reference in Living Systems.”